lextm/blog/_posts/2017/2017-10-29-the-rough-history-of-the-so-many-c-compilers.md

 ---
+categories: [History, .NET]
+description: A post that summarizes the rough history of the so many C# compilers and interesting stores behind them.
+excerpt_separator: <!--more-->
 layout: post
+permalink: /the-rough-history-of-the-so-many-c-compilers-f3a85500707c
+tags: .net visual-studio csharp mono
 title: The Rough History of The So Many C# Compilers
-description: A post that summarizes the rough history of the so many C# compilers and interesting stores behind them.
-tags: Visual-Studio .NET
-categories: [History, .NET]
-permalink: /the-rough-history-of-the-so-many-c-compilers-f3a85500707c
-excerpt_separator: <!--more-->
 ---
 > Again, this post came from [a Stack Overflow answer](https://stackoverflow.com/questions/22814922/difference-between-c-sharp-compiler-version-and-language-version/46995130#46995130) I gave.

 Microsoft made C# open standard in early 21 century, so everyone can implement their own C# compilers.
 But most people use Microsoft's, from a team led by Anders Hejlsberg.
 Thus, at the very beginning let's see how Microsoft versioned its own compiler.